arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 To wipe the eMMC we're gonna need the [aml-flash][9] tool!
 This tool is meant for burning the Android image to it but it does have a handy `--destroy` flag that wipes the bootloader from eMMC.
 The reason we want this is that the soc looks for the bootloader on eMMC before it looks at the sd card, so we need it gone!
 You will be able to go back to Android if you obtain an image from [here][10] and use this tool to flash it.

-All you have to do to wipe the eMMC is to go through the install instructions in the repo find a USB Type-A to Type-A cable (stop looking, you don't have it, why would you?), plug it into the USB slot closer to the sd card on the board, the other into your computer and run:
+All you have to do to wipe the eMMC is to go through the install instructions in the repo, find a USB Type-A to Type-A cable (stop looking, you don't have it, why would you?), plug it into the USB slot closer to the sd card on the board, the other into your computer and run:

 `aml-flash --destroy`